 As a prospective educator completing my final year of teacher’s college, I am overly excited to enter the professional world of teaching and serve as a positive role model for all of my future students.
 For those of you who have not pursued teaching as a future career or do not have a family member who is a teacher, you may simply think that teachers show up to class, use curriculum documents and guidelines to teach, and then test.
 I can honestly say that when I attended elementary and secondary school, I had this perception of teachers as well.
-However, as I complete the teacher education program, I realize that teaching is undeniably the hardest profession to ever exist.
+However, as I complete the teacher education program and my basic disclosure, I realize that teaching is undeniably the hardest profession to ever exist.

 Reason 1: The day never ends